EuPathDB-Infra/vagrant-webdev-poc/README.md

 A Vagrant Demo For EBRC Website Development
 ===========================================

-This is an very incomplete starter project for EBRC website development.
+This is a starter Vagrant project for EBRC website development.
 Copy it, make it your own, commit it to your own repository.

-The Vagrant box has been provisioned using a subset of the same pipelines used to set up development webservers in the datacenter so it should have high parity with the traditional work environments.
+The Vagrant box has been provisioned using a subset of the same pipelines used to set up development webservers in the datacenter so it has high parity with the traditional work environments.
-Nonetheless, treat this Vagrant project and box as a proof of concept and chance to identify features needed in our next generation VM templates.

 Prerequisites
 =====